LinkedInAttic/sbt-restli/README.md

     // or, .dependsOn(someOtherDataTemplateProject)

   /**
-   * This project is for handwritten Rest.li server code -- resource classes and support code.
+   * This project contains your handwritten Rest.li "resource" implementations.
+See rest.li documentation for detail
+   * on how to write resource classes.
    */
   lazy val sampleServer = Project("sample-server", file("sample-server"))
     .dependsOn(dataTemplate)